vfarcic/cncf-demo/manuscript/setup/dev.md

 # Select the fork as the default repository
 gh repo set-default

-# This kubeconfig file will get created later, and added to .gitignore
+# This kubeconfig file will get created later, and added to
+#   `.gitignore`.
 export KUBECONFIG=$PWD/kubeconfig-dev.yaml
 ```